Linking LGBTQ+ nightlife makers with the knowledge, networks, and tools to create new spaces.

 Virtual: Tuesdays in September 2024, 7–9pm CEST.

-In four weekly sessions, participants learn from current venue operators about topics such as creating concepts and business plans, locating space, designing collective- and community-owned approaches, and more.
-In summer 2024, participation in the QSP Program Cohort is by application., and is open to LGBTQ+-identifying nightlife and cultural practitioners based in the 46 Council of Europe countries.
+In four weekly sessions, participants learned from current venue operators about topics such as creating concepts and business plans, locating space, designing collective- and community-owned approaches, and more.
+In summer 2024, participation in the QSP Program Cohort was by application., and open to LGBTQ+-identifying nightlife and cultural practitioners based in the 46 Council of Europe countries.

 Fall 2024 session presenters: Dan Beaumont (Dalston Superstore, London), Nina Hudej (Pritličje, Ljubljana), Isabella Lewis & Prinx Silver (Friends of the Joiner’s Arms, London), and marum (Planeta Manas, Lisbon).